The Artist (film): Production

+Development

 Director Michel Hazanavicius had been fantasizing about making a silent film for many years, both because many filmmakers he admires emerged in the silent era, and because of the image-driven nature of the form.
 According to Hazanavicius, his wish to make a silent film was at first not taken seriously, but after the financial success of his spy-film pastiches OSS 117: Cairo, Nest of Spies and OSS 117: Lost in Rio, producers started to express interest.
 The forming of the film's narrative started with Hazanavicius' desire to work again with actors Jean Dujardin and Bérénice Bejo, who had both starred in OSS 117: Cairo, Nest of Spies.
 Hazanavicius chose the form of a melodrama, mostly because he thought many of the films from the silent era that have aged best are of that genre.
 He did extensive research about 1920s Hollywood, and studied silent films to find the right techniques to make the story comprehensible without having to use too many intertitles.
 The screenplay took four months to write and was principally inspired by the 1928 silent comedy, Show People.

 Chief among the influences shaping the screenplay's protagonist was Douglas Fairbanks.
-The Academy of Motion Picture Arts and Sciences’ recent book Douglas Fairbanks, by Jeffrey Vance, as well as the Academy's Douglas Fairbanks exhibition and screening events both in Los Angeles and New York City, afforded Hollywood's first swashbuckling hero and the Academy's first president some significant media attention.
+The Academy of Motion Picture Arts and Sciences' recent book Douglas Fairbanks, by Jeffrey Vance, as well as the academy's Douglas Fairbanks exhibition and screening events both in Los Angeles and New York City, afforded Hollywood's first swashbuckling hero and the academy's first president some significant media attention.